- Ph.D, The Johns Hopkins University

 Selected Academic Publications

-- “The Dynamics of Cultural Change in Northeastern Poland: The Role of Ethnicity in Local Activism,” in Susan Pearce and Eugenia Sojka, eds., Cultural Change in the New Europe and Central Asia, Springer, 2019 [forthcoming].
+- “The Dynamics of Cultural Change in Northeastern Poland: The Role of Ethnicity in Local Activism.”
+In Susan C. Pearce and Eugenia Sojka, eds.
+Cultural Change in East European and Eurasian Spaces: Post-1989 Revisions and Re-imaginings, pp. 33-47.
+Springer International Publishing, 2021.

 - The Politics of Trauma and Memory Activism: Polish-Jewish Relations Today.
-Palgrave, 2017.
-[Book]
+[Book] Palgrave Macmillan, 2017.

 My scholarship centers on questions of subjectivity and representation in the context of Eastern Europe, specifically Poland, Lithuania, the Czech Republic, Hungary and Germany.
 I have published on activism and democratization in post-communist Poland; the representation of gender and ethnicity in legal, cultural and memory formations; Catholic-Jewish relations; and pedagogy.
 I have conducted fieldwork and archival research in a number of locations, including the rural Polish-Lithuanian border region, the Bundesarchive in Berlin, the Weiner Library in London, Warsaw’s National Library, local collections in the Czech Republic, the Dorot Collection in the New York Public Library, and the United States Holocaust Memorial Museum.
 My current book project, titled The Weavers of Trautenau: Jewish Female Forced Labor in the Holocaust, uses survivor testimonies to reconstruct the experience of two thousand Jewish girls forcibly held in a textile factory complex in a small town in the Sudetenland during the Holocaust.